hochunlin/mesti_jl_internal/mumps/README.md

  - <code>LAPACK</code>: how the Fortran compiler can link to the LAPACK library
  - <code>SCALAP</code>: how the Fortran compiler can link to the ScaLAPACK library
  - <code>LIBBLAS</code>: how the Fortran compiler can link to the BLAS library
- - <code>RPATH_OPT</code>: the path the shared libraries will be built up, such as <code>/home/hclin/MUMPS_5.6.0/lib/</code>
+ - <code>RPATH_OPT</code>: the path the shared libraries will be built up, such as <code>/home/hclin/MUMPS_5.6.2/lib/</code>

-Note that from our experience, <code>RPATH_OPT</code> must be specified to successfully install the parallel version of MUMPS.
+Note that from our experience, <code>RPATH_OPT</code> must be specified to successfully install the parallel version of MUMPS on Linux and Windows.

 If you installed METIS, you also need to specify
  - <code>LMETISDIR</code>: path to the folder where the METIS library is